How to Upload Your Art on Redbubble (Tips for New Sellers)

-Redbubble is a fantastic platform for artists to get noticed and sell their artwork.
-It is a print-on-demand site that offers people to upload their design and sell it to the public on a wide range of products such as stickers, t-shirts, phone cases, pillows, or mugs.
+It is a print-on-demand site that allows people to upload their designs and sell them to the public on a wide range of products such as stickers, t-shirts, phone cases, pillows, or mugs.

-Each uploaded design can earn the artist royalties, a margin of profit that can be easily changed unlike other POD platforms such as TeePublic or Spreadshirt
+Each uploaded design can earn the artist royalties, a margin of profit that can be easily changed, unlike other POD platforms such as TeePublic or Spreadshirt.

 While Redbubble does not make you rich, it is a free way to make a nice amount of income every month.